-He looked up and saw a great white eagle, eyeing him keenly.
+The man looked up and saw a great white eagle, eyeing him keenly.

 would listen – but many scoffed at his suggestion that they should give

-That all began to change when a young warrior named Hiawatha, mad with grief
+all began to change when a young warrior named Hiawatha, mad with grief

 Did this meeting happen by chance – or was it fate?
 No one knows.

 tears from his eyes, opening his ears to hear, and opening his throat

 But Hiawatha combed out the tangled snakes, whispering the Words of Condolence in the sorcerer’s ear.

-By the time he was finished, the old sorcerer had let go of his rage, and
+the time he was finished, the old sorcerer had let go of his rage, and

 – would come to be known as the Great League of Peace and Power, or the

-But they called themselves the Haudenosaunee — the People of the Longhouse.
+In their own tongue, these people called themselves the Haudenosaunee — the People of the Longhouse.

-The center of the Haudenosaunees’ “Great Longhouse” was the Hudson River Valley, in the area that would someday be called New York.
+The center of the Haudenosaunee “Great Longhouse” was the Hudson River Valley, in the area that would someday be called New York.
 To the west, the Senecas and Cayugas controlled their own river valleys – and to the east, the Mohawks and Oneidas controlled theirs.